clanfear/CSSS508/README.md

 **CSSS 508: Introduction to R for Social Scientists**

-**Spring 2016**
+**Spring 2017**

-Rebecca Ferrell
+Charles Lanfear

 Department of Statistics

 University of Washington

-This repository contains lecture notes and other course materials for CSSS 508 taught at University of Washington in Spring 2016.
+This repository contains lecture notes and other course materials for CSSS 508 taught at University of Washington in Spring 2017.
+This material is modified from a cloned repository from Rebecca Ferrell, UW Statistics.